 Show your photos, show photos of your dog, food, kids

-To ask Assistant to show your Google Photos, say "OK Google" followed by "show me my photos".
+To ask Assistant to show your Google Photos, say "Hey Google" followed by "show me my photos".
 Google Photos knows that photos contain, so it will also return photos of objects, like your dog, food, kids or places, just say "show my pictures of cars" and you'll get your car photos displayed.

 See your emails